benbrignell/principles.design/README.md

 ## in progress

 - [ ] breaking up `scratch.scss` into partials
+- [ ] updating documentation with front-matter templates and examples for contributors via github UI to work from
-- [ ] updating documentation with front-matter templates and examples for contributors to work from
+- [ ] updating documentation with front-matter templates and examples for contributors via jekyll to work from
 - [ ] testing testing testing

 # Contributing